Foinikaria: History

 Foinikaria has existed since the medieval times and possibly has its origins from the Byzantine period.
 The village has also been known as Phinica and Einicaria as was evident from maps from the Venetian period.
 There is evidence that suggest Foinikaria was also part of the ancient kingdom of Amathunda.

 Name

 Many residents from older generations of the village claimed that the villages name derived from the ancient mythological bird Phoenix, who rose from flames and ashes just as the old village of Foinikaria did when it was completely burned and destroyed from the continuous raids and attacks from outsiders.
 Other residents claim that the name of the village derived from the word Palm Tree, which is Phoenikas (Φοίνικας) in Greek.

 Sites of interest

-Site of interest include the Greek Christian Orthodox Church of Virgin Mary Chryseleosis, Nature trail paths, village cafeteria / restaurant with a children's playground, the community library, the rock with the holy water of Saint Lucas, off-road driving and motorcross areas, etc.
+Sites of interest include the Greek Christian Orthodox Church of Virgin Mary Chryseleosis, nature trail paths, village cafeteria / restaurant with a children's playground, the community library, the rock with the holy water of Saint Lucas, off-road driving and motocross areas, etc.